In 1907, this, single-truck, combination

 The certificate of safety for the balance of the line - from South Paris depot to South Paris Square - was received on August 2nd and operations between Norway Village and South Paris Square began the following day.

-Under the schedule set up by the company, cars left the head of Maine Street, Norway, on the hour and half hour and hour.
+Under the schedule set up by the company, cars left the head of Maine Street, Norway, the hour and a half hour, and hour.
 A five-cent fare was charged and the running time was about 15 minutes.

 One car was enough to maintain base service on the line, with two or three cars being placed in operation during Oxford County Fair week in the fall.
 The U. S. Mail was carried from the South Paris depot to the Norway post office and, in addition, the N&P carried on a small package and express business.
 In later years, a second turnout was built near the South Paris depot.